AcademySoftwareFoundation/EncodingGuidelines/Encoding.md

 ## Uncompressed Codecs.

 Ffmpeg has support for a small number of uncompressed codecs that are worth using for testing.
-We dont recommend any of them for day-to-day use.
+We don't recommend any of them for day-to-day use.

 | Codec | Description | Pix Fmt | Notes |
 |:----------|:-----------|:-----------|:-----------|:-----------|:-----------|